rambleraptor/api-linter/docs/rules/0135/request-path-reference.md

 ---
 rule:
   aep: 135
-  name: [core, '0135', request-name-reference]
+  name: [core, '0135', request-path-reference]
   summary: |
-    Delete RPCs should annotate the `name` field with `google.api.resource_reference`.
+    Delete RPCs should annotate the `path` field with `google.api.resource_reference`.
-permalink: /135/request-name-reference
+permalink: /135/request-path-reference
 redirect_from:
-  - /0135/request-name-reference
+  - /0135/request-path-reference
 ---

 # Delete methods: Resource reference

-This rule enforces that all `Delete` standard methods have `google.api.resource_reference` on their `string name` field, as mandated in [AEP-135][].
+This rule enforces that all `Delete` standard methods have `google.api.resource_reference` on their `string path` field, as mandated in [AEP-135][].

 ## Details

-This rule looks at the `name` field of any message matching `Delete*Request` and complains if it does not have a `google.api.resource_reference` annotation.
+This rule looks at the `path` field of any message matching `Delete*Request` and complains if it does not have a `google.api.resource_reference` annotation.

 ## Examples